 If you are writing to us, please make sure you include:

-- the nature of your complaint and relevant details
+- the nature of your complaint and relevant details, including any documentation;

 - your contact information so we may reach you.